hmcts/finrem-case-orchestration-service/README.md

 The application will start locally on: `http://localhost:9000`

-### Running the service with CCD and Idam locally (Developers and QA)
+### Running the service with CCD (and IDAM) locally (Developers and QA)

-The best way to develop and test services in Financial Remedy is to run
+The best way to develop and test services in Financial Remedy is to use `rse-cft-lib` plugin by running:

 ```bash
 ./gradlew bootWithCCD
 ```

-This will spin up finrem-case-orchestration along with an Idam simulator and the base CCD services.
+This will spin up finrem-case-orchestration along with the base CCD services and a few docker containers for Postgres, ES, LS and XUI:

+on `build.gradle` you can find our customisation for the plugin task on `bootWithCCD`:

+- if running it with `authMode = uk.gov.hmcts.rse.AuthMode.AAT`,
+an `.aat-env` file is needed so the automated process can set up the environment variables to point the services to AAT.
+As these will contain service keys, we are not keeping these under source control, ask a colleague to provide them or copy them from the pods running in AAT.
+(As AAT is heavily used on this setup you must be always on the VPN)

+- if running it with `authMode = uk.gov.hmcts.rse.AuthMode.Local` in addition to CCD services an IDAM and S2S simulators are also made available so there is no dependency on AAT.

+On both scenarios an automated process will generate and import the definitions directly from your checked out `finrem-ccd-definitions` project, which must be present on the same directory level as the `finrem-case-orchestration` folder.

-In case you are not logged in you must run
+In case you are not logged in you must run the below commands (only the first time you are spinning up the service) to download the service images from Azure Registry.
 ```bash
 az acr login --name hmctspublic --subscription DCD-CNP-Prod
 az acr login --name hmctsprivate --subscription DCD-CNP-Prod
 ```
 #### Gotchas on macOS
-- You must have Docker Desktop running
+- You must have Docker Desktop running; the AAT setup requires 3GB memory minimum and the Local setup will vary depending on how many services you will be running locally

 - The IDAM Simulator runs on port 5000, so it is necessary to disable macOS' AirPlay Receiver server in:
 Settings > Sharing > AirPlay Receiver